mapninja/Earthsys144/Labs/Week_03/ArcGIS_Online_FieldMaps.md

-# FieldMaps for ArcGIS 101:
+# ArcGIS FieldMaps & ArcGIS Online for Data Collection:

 ## Collecting Field Data with ArcGIS Online & Fieldmaps

+### Overview

-ArcGIS Online is becoming the fully functional online GIS that it has always promised.
-This exercise is designed as an introduction to ArcGIS.com and Collector/FieldMaps  for ArcGIS, and assumes some familiarity with spatial data and basic GIS terminology.
+This exercise is designed as an introduction to ArcGIS.com and ArcGIS FieldMaps, and assumes some familiarity with spatial data and basic GIS terminology.
 You will explore a workflow for creating and managing multi-user spatial field data collection projects using nothing but a browser and consumer-grade mobile phone (iOS or Android).

+Combining FieldMaps & ArcGIS Online provides a powerful and intuitive way to manage multi-user data collection projects.
+FieldMaps provides a free app download for distributing you field data collection maps with your field workers, manages their data collection and aggregates and updates multi-user edits, in real-time.

+### Objective

+The objective of this lab is to provide hands-on experience with ArcGIS Online and FieldMaps, enabling students to design and deploy a field data collection application.
+By the end of the lab, students will have created feature layers, customized data schemas, configured offline editing, and shared their applications for multi-user collaboration, gaining practical skills in managing spatial data collection projects.

 You will learn to:

 * Create empty "feature classes" to hold spatial data
 * Customize the data schema to the field data need